Journal of Molecular Recognition

-The Journal of Molecular Recognition is a monthly peer-reviewed scientific journal publishing original research papers and reviews describing molecular recognition phenomena in biology.
-The current editor-in-chief is Marc H. V. van Regenmortel (École supérieure de biotechnologie Strasbourg).
-It was established in 1988 and is published by John Wiley & Sons.
+The Journal of Molecular Recognition is a monthly peer-reviewed scientific journal publishing original research papers, perspectives and reviews describing molecular recognition phenomena in biology.
+The current editor-in-chief is Rebecca C. Wade (Heidelberg Institute for Theoretical Studies and Heidelberg University).
+Marc H. V. van Regenmortel (École supérieure de biotechnologie Strasbourg) was the editor-in-chief from 1999 to 2023.
+The journal was established in 1988 with Irwin Chaiken as the founding editor and is published by John Wiley & Sons.

 Abstracting and indexing

 Journal of Molecular Recognition is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.137, ranking it 53rd out of 72 journals in the category "Biophysics" and 247th out of 297 journals in the category "Biochemistry & Molecular Biology".

 Highest cited papers

 According to the Web of Science, the most-cited articles of this journal are: